 - Engaging in group discussions

 As you can see, it consists of several different responsibilities and it doesn’t only include simply deleting inappropriate comments.
 Successful social customer service means that your audience feels secure in openly communicating with your brand.
 As a result of that, your brand will build a community of fans that will be loyal and willing to keep coming back to your business.
-If you think that all of this sounds overwhelming for you and your team, it might be useful to use an external Facebook moderation tool such as Sotrender to help you in navigating your daily tasks.
+If you think that all of this sounds overwhelming for you and your team, it might be useful to use an external Facebook social inbox tool such as Sotrender to help you in navigating your daily tasks.

 Now that you’re caught up, let’s look at 15 practices you should follow to provide excellent social customer service!